The museum offers the opportunity for schools and youth groups to camp overnight.

-Day 1 – arrival and settle into camp, before setting off to explore the museum for the day; it’s tea-time and a fish & chip supper will be served in our very own Davy’s Fried Fish Shop; after tea, children can take an evening walk, games, camp fire songs and stories and a delicious hot chocolate before bedtime!
+Day 1 – arrival and settle into camp, before setting off to explore the museum for the day; it’s tea-time and a fish and chip supper will be served in our very own Davy’s Fried Fish Shop; after tea, children can take an evening walk, play games, sing camp fire songs, tell stories and enjoy a delicious hot chocolate before bedtime!

 Day 2 – after an early morning rise and breakfast, the group will pack up before 10am, ready to explore the museum for a second day when it opens at 10am.
 You then have the full day to enjoy the museum before home time!

 Groups of 15 or more – £40 per child; Groups of 30 or more – £35 per child

 We offer one free adult place for every five children to help facilitate the visit (additional adults are charged at £26 per adult).